 Learn more about how companies can address the holistic wellbeing of their employees here.

 We impact the lives of millions of people every year.
-On the other hand, as a global company, we are ourselves impacted by a range of local, national and global rules and regulations.
-As the world’s leading talent solutions and advisory company and the largest private employer in several of our key markets such as France and Italy, we are an important stakeholder and partner of policy and policymakers, governments, labour ministries, international institutions and governmental organisations, such as employment offices.
+On the other hand, as a global company, we are impacted by a range of local, national and global rules and regulations.
+As the world’s leading talent solutions and advisory company and the largest private employer in several of our key markets such as France and Italy, we are thus an important stakeholder and partner of policy and policymakers, governments, labour ministries, international institutions and governmental organisations, such as employment offices.

 We are committed to contributing our labour market expertise and detailed insights to policy discussions and public opinion-forming on the world of work and the effective implementation of key regulations and frameworks.
 Our advocacy is focused on creating open, dynamic and efficient labour markets that lead to optimal outcomes for all stakeholders.
 Understanding the challenges and needs of governments and social partners means to be in constant dialogue.
 How we do that?
 Find our principles for Public Affairs engagement here.